 Learn to Skate & Play Hockey

-Learn to Skate, Learn to Play Hockey and Snow Plow are city-run programs that offer boys and girls of all ages the opportunity to being and develop their skating or hockey skills in an instructive and fun environment.
-For more information, visit www.walkericeandfitness.com.
+Learn to Skate, Learn to Play Hockey and Snow Plow are city-run programs that offer people of all ages the opportunity to being and develop their skating or hockey skills in an instructive and fun group environment.

-- For questions about Learn to Play Hockey or other Ice Arena inquiries, email Mike Fountain.
+- For questions about Learn to Play Hockey, or other Ice Arena inquiries, email Mike Fountain or call him at (616) 735-6112.

-- For questions about Learn to Skate and Snow Plow, email Brooke Siepierski.
+- For questions about Learn to Skate & Snow Plow email Coach Brooke.

-Learn To Skate provides a fun way for skaters of all ages to learn to fundamentals of ice skating.
+Learn To Skate provides a fun way for skaters 3 -18 to learn to fundamentals of ice skating.
 Skaters are divided among our instructors based on experience, so the program is great for beginners and more advanced skaters.
 Learn to Skate will ensure you learn the correct techniques of the basic elements of skating.
-Email Brooke Siepierski with any questions.
+Email email@example.com with any questions.
+Register here.
+If your skater is under 5 and has no ice experience, see below for information on our Snow Plow program.

 Learn to Play Hockey:

-Learn To Play Hockey is a great way for boys and girls to start and develop their hockey playing skills.
+Learn To Play Hockey is a great way for children to start and develop their hockey-playing skills.
 It's really important for Learn to Play Hockey that participants have basic skating skills.
-Full equipment is required - email Mike Fountain with any questions.
+Full equipment is required.
+Email Mike Fountain with questions.
+Register here

-Snow Plow is for boys and girls 5 years and younger who've never skated before.
+Snow Plow is for children 5 years and younger who've never skated before.
 It teaches kids the basics of skating in a fun and safe environment.
-Email Brooke Siepierski with any questions.
+On-ice instruction is for 30 minutes.
+Email Coach Brook with any questions.
+Register here

 Learn to Skate USA

 We are proud to be partnering with Learn to Skate USA.
 This partnership provides your skaters with instruction from background-screened, certified instructors and instruction that follows a standardized curriculum founded in solid and fun skill progression.
-For other benefits visit Learn to Skate USA’s website.
+For other benefits, visit Learn to Skate USA.6

 - What if I sign my kid up for the wrong program?